.NET Framework For Java Programmers

 All along .NET framework is compared with Java architecture.

 The material is derived from author's own experience with Java sinceearly 1996, Microsoft's MSDN siteand standard documents from sites like ECMAand W3C.org.
+Overview

+.NET framework is the Microsoft's answer to Javacommune's objections to \"Windonization\" of Java.
 Microsoft introduces a new language C#, designed by the Visual J++ team.But in the process it has done away with DCOM and also have changed it'sflagship language Visual Basic.

 In a nutshell, .NET constitutes presently of three compiled languagesC#, VB.NET and C++, a Java like runtime virtual machine environment, fiveexecution containers hosting this runtime, namely: ASP.NET, Windows Shell,VBA scripting host for Office suite, Visual Forms container and IE (InternetExplorer).
 Much like Java it contains a rich set of API and lib.